Firefighter Cover Letter Examples & Expert Tips

 • Stay focused: Be objective.
 Mention the most relevant qualifications as soon as possible.
 This keeps the recruiter interested.
 Remember, they often have little time to read multiple letters, so make it worth their time.

-• Keep it brief: Ideally, the firefighter cover letter should be a page long.
+• Keep it brief: Ideally, this letter should be a page long.
 However, recruiters are not stringent on that, and you can include an additional page if necessary.
 However, make sure the information on the additional page is necessary.
 The letter shouldn’t exceed two pages.

 The don’ts include the following: